Caroline Graham Hansen: Barcelona's assist machine driven by Champions League disappointment | Goal.com

 On Tuesday, Graham Hansen will face her old club, Wolfsburg, with another shot at the Champions League title at stake.

-She left Germany for Barcelona last summer, announced just two days after the Spanish side had collected runners-up in Europe's premier competition.
+She left Germany for Barcelona last summer, announced just two days after the Spanish side had finished runners-up in Europe's premier competition.

 Before moving to Barca, Graham Hansen picked up her third Bundesliga title, her fifth German cup and scored 12 goals in 27 games in all competitions.
 In 22 league games, she provided 25 assists.